mkgold/dhintro18/IntroDH-syllabus-f18.md

 * Scheinfeldt, Tom. ["Where's the Beef?
 Does Digital Humanities Have to Answer Questions?"](http://dhdebates.gc.cuny.edu/debates/text/18) *Debates in the Digital Humanities: 2012*, edited by Matthew K. Gold.
 University of Minnesota Press, 2012, p.
 18.

-* Tenen, Dennis. [“Blunt Instrumentalism: On Tools and Methods.”](http://dhdebates.gc.cuny.edu/debates/text/60) *Debates in the Digital Humanities: 2016*, edited by Lauren Klein and Matthew Gold, University of Minnesota Press, 2016, p.
+* Tenen, Dennis. [“Blunt Instrumentalism: On Tools and Methods.”](http://dhdebates.gc.cuny.edu/debates/text/60) *Debates in the Digital Humanities: 2016*, edited by Lauren F. Klein and Matthew K. Gold, University of Minnesota Press, 2016, p.
 60.

 *Recommended:*
-* Posner, Miriam. ["What's Next: The Radical, Unrealized Potential of Digital Humanities."] *Debates in the Digital Humanities: 2016*, edited by Lauren Klein and Matthew Gold, University of Minnesota Press, 2016, p.
+* Posner, Miriam. ["What's Next: The Radical, Unrealized Potential of Digital Humanities."] *Debates in the Digital Humanities: 2016*, edited by Lauren F. Klein and Matthew K. Gold, University of Minnesota Press, 2016, p.
 54.

-* Bethany Nowviskie, ["On the Origin of 'Hack' and 'Yack.'"] *Debates in the Digital Humanities: 2016*, edited by Lauren Klein and Matthew Gold, University of Minnesota Press, 2016, p.
+* Bethany Nowviskie, ["On the Origin of 'Hack' and 'Yack.'"] *Debates in the Digital Humanities: 2016*, edited by Lauren F. Klein and Matthew K. Gold, University of Minnesota Press, 2016, p.
 58.

 **October 2 - Networks of Scholarly Communication**